-Nursing Courses in Germany 2026: Eligibility, Cost, Top Universities & Jobs
+Nursing in Germany 2026: Fees, Eligibility, Salary & Top Colleges

 Nursing in Germany Nursing in Germany includes courses like BSc Nursing, MSc, dual-BSc Nursing, specialist training programs, etc. Depending on the course level, these courses have durations ranging from 1 year to 4 years.
 Indian students can get English-medium Nursing courses in Germany that are meant for international students.
 The admissions to these courses are mainly merit-based.
 Along with that, Indian students must clear the IELTS or TOEFL exam to demonstrate English proficiency.

 Yearly fees or contributions for Nursing in Germany are around €615 to €11,000, which can be reduced through scholarships.
-After completing their courses, students can expect starting salaries of €35,000 to €75,000 or more.
+The Nursing jobs in Germany for Indian students include roles like General Nurse, Senior Nurse, Emergency Nurse, etc. Depending on the specific role, the Nursing salary in Germany ranges from €35,000 to €75,000 per year or higher.
 Nursing courses in Germany typically have two intakes across various institutions– the summer intake in March or April and the autumn intake in September or October.

 Nursing in Germany: Quick Overview 2026